candycode/candycode.github.com/site/portfolio/index.md

 lightbox: true
 ---

-_...still updating..._

 Just some stuff I worked on.

-All of the following projects are(were) developed as personal projects, including the ones that started at work, in some cases the code and documents are not yet publicly available
+All of the following projects are(were) developed as personal projects, including the ones that started at work(at ETH Zuerich/CSCS), in some cases the code and documents are not yet publicly available because:
-because:

 * I did not have time _OR_
 * I am waiting to find the time to publish a paper/article  _OR_
 * I need to make sure I can legally opensource the project under the proper license.

 #Molekel